tarantool/doc/doc/reference/reference_sql/sql.rst

    -- Result for the first select: (1, 2), (2, 1)
    -- Result for the second select: (2, 1), (1, 2).

+Limitations:
+Often INDEXED BY has no effect.
+Often INDEXED BY affects a choice of covering index, but not a WHERE clause.

 .. _sql_transactions:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~